 Book your individual trip, stress-free with local travel experts

 The richest area of Provence, the Côte d’Azur apart, is the west.
 Most of the large-scale production of fruit, vegetables and wine is based here, in the low-lying plains beside the Rhône and the Durance rivers.
 The only heights are the rocky outbreaks of the Dentelles and the Alpilles, and the narrow east–west ridges of Mont Ventoux, the Luberon and Mont Ste-Victoire.
-The two dominant cities of inland Provence, Avignon and Aix, both have rich histories and stage lively contemporary festivals; Arles, Orange and Vaison-la-Romaine hold impressive Roman remains.
-Around the Rhône delta, the Camargue is a unique self-contained enclave.
+The two dominant cities of inland Provence, Avignon Dropdown content and Aix Dropdown content, both have rich histories and stage lively contemporary festivals; Arles Dropdown content, Orange Dropdown content and Vaison-la-Romaine Dropdown content hold impressive Roman remains.
+Around the Rhône delta, the Camargue Dropdown content is a unique self-contained enclave.

 Were it not for the great metropolis of Marseille, just 30km south, Aix-en-Provence would be the dominant city of central Provence.
 Historically, culturally and socially, the two cities are moons apart, and for visitors the tendency is to love one and hate the other.
 Aix is more immediately attractive, a stately and in parts pretty place that’s traditionally seen as conservative.
 The proudest moment in its history was its fifteenth-century heyday as an independent fiefdom under the beloved King René of Anjou, while in the nineteenth century it was home to close friends Paul Cézanne and Émile Zola.
 Today, the youth of Aix dress immaculately; hundreds of foreign students, particularly Americans, come to study here; and there’s a certain snobbishness, almost of Parisian proportions.